Visual-AI/3DRS/README.md

 ## Preparing the training data

-The processed training data is accessible at [](Google Drive).
+The processed training data is accessible at [here](https://huggingface.co/datasets/OliverHuang1998/3DRS).
 You can download it and put as `data/` folder.

 ## Extract VGGT features

-You can choose to download the vggt features from [](Google Drive).
+You can choose to download the vggt features from [here](https://huggingface.co/datasets/OliverHuang1998/3DRS).

 Or you can extract corresponding vggt features by yourself, where you need to download the VGGT model from [vggt](https://huggingface.co/facebook/VGGT-1B/blob/main/model.pt), and put in `checkpoints` folder.